Tips for Learning to Talk with Dentures

-- At first your voice may sound odd because the sound reaches your ears through vibrations in the bones of the jaw and skull.
-Wearing dentures changes and increases the sound but only you will notice this.
+Getting yourself adjusted to your new dentures takes time, but you can considerably speed up the process with some practice.
+Please note that your voice may sound odd at first because the sound reaches your ears through vibrations in the bones of the jaw and skull.
+Wearing dentures changes and increases the sound, but only you will notice this.

 - Bite and swallow before speaking to get your dentures in position.
-To avoid any slips, try a denture adhesive such as Fixodent.
+To avoid any slips, try a denture adhesive cream like Fixodent®.

-- Practice reading aloud with your dentures in to get used to saying common words and to give you an idea on how fast you can speak with ease.
+- Practise reading aloud with your dentures to get used to saying common words and to give you an idea of how fast you can speak with ease.

 - Once you feel more confident with the above steps, you can read aloud in front of a mirror, and maybe even test yourself with a few tongue-twisters.